SMUsamaShah/SMUsamaShah.github.io/_posts/explain-git-in-simple-words.md

+---
+title: How to explain git in simple words?
+date: 2017-10-14
+layout: post
+---

-Long time ago I started hearing and reading about Git here and there and its various strange words like branch, index, tree, commit, clone, fork, master, origin, head, check out, check in, push and pull etc. Available tutorials were difficult to understand because they jumped straight to git commands.
+A while ago I started hearing about Git here and there and its various strange words like branch, index, tree, commit, clone, fork, master, origin, head, check out, check in, push and pull etc. Available tutorials were difficult to understand because they jumped straight to git commands.
 I asked this on [Quora](https://www.quora.com/How-do-you-explain-the-basics-of-Git-in-simple-words-What-does-branch-index-tree-commit-clone-fork-master-origin-head-check-out-check-in-etc-mean) in hope for something more visual and easier to understand, then answered it myself getting most upvotes.
 I am posting it with more and hopefully better explanation here on my own blog now :)

 ---